-Review Schema-

 What to Do After a Bicycle Accident?

 If you get into a bicycle accident, remain calm and check yourself for injuries.
 If you notice any signs of a possible back injury, such as pain or tingling, try to restrict your movements until paramedics arrive.
-Otherwise, move out of the road and wait in a safe place.
+Otherwise, move off the road and wait in a safe place.
 Call the police immediately to report the bike accident.
-While you wait, exchange information with the driver who hit you but do not admit fault or apologize.
+While you wait, exchange information with the driver who hit you, but do not admit fault or apologize.
 If you can, take photographs of the scene of the accident.

 When the police arrive, tell your side of the story for the accident report.
 Write down your police report number.
 After you are cleared to leave, go to a hospital in Denver right away for medical care.
 Then, call the driver’s insurance company to file a claim.
 Before you settle your claim, however, consult with a bicycle accident attorney in Denver about your case.
 It may be worth more than what the insurance company is offering you.